Live television: Live television episodes

 Since 2000, there have been a number of special films broadcast live.
 These include the remakes of Fail Safe (2000) and The Quatermass Experiment (2005).
 Some recent examples of live episodic TV series include shows such as Melissa and Joey (2010), Whitney (2011) and Undateable (2014).

 A live television advertisement was shown for the first time in 40 years to celebrate the arrival of the new Honda Accord in the United Kingdom.
 It was broadcast on Channel Four on 29 May 2008 at 20:10 during a special episode of Come Dine With Me.
 The ad featured skydivers forming the letters of the word Honda over Spain.

 Live television specials

 Many live television specials were telecast during the pre-videotape era.
 Among the most successful were the 1955 and 1956 telecasts of Peter Pan, a 1954 musical adaptation of J. M. Barrie's 1904 play, starring Mary Martin, and Cyril Ritchard.
 This was such a hit that the show was restaged and rebroadcast (this time on videotape) with the same two stars and most of the rest of the cast in 1960, and rerun several times after that.
 The Peter Pan telecasts marked the first-ever telecasts of a complete Broadway musical with most of its original cast.

 On December 5, 2013, NBC broadcast a live television special called The Sound of Music Live! starring Carrie Underwood.
 This program aired live in the Eastern and Central time zones, and was the first television musical special to air live on NBC in almost fifty years.
+On January 31, 2016, Fox became the first non-Big Three American network to produce a musical special when it aired the television adaptation of Grease live in the Eastern and Central time zones.